andydansby/fill_screen_back_buffer/README.md

 Back buffer image is layed out linerally
 However the ZX Spectrum has a different method for laying out the screen that is more character friendly

+For the Push/Pop method1 run: pushpop1.bat
+For the LDI method run: ldi.bat

 in SevenuP ZX Spectrum screen program